 - Where does the model assign the wrong labels?
 Can specific features explain the misclassification?

 You are reading a blog about an early Evidently release.
-This functionality has since been improved and simplified, and additional Report types are available.
+This functionality has since been improved, and additional Reports and Test Suites are available.
 You can browse available reports and check out the current documentation for details.

 How does it work?